integr8rs/DoctrineEncryptBundle/UPGRADING.md

   | Service   | ambta_doctrine_encrypt.command.encrypt.database | doctrine_encrypt.command.encrypt_database |
   | Service   | ambta_doctrine_encrypt.command.encrypt.status   | doctrine_encrypt.command.encrypt_status   |

+Additionally, some classes have been made final to allow refactoring them more easily, as they will no longer be extendable.

+# Bundle-specific exceptions
+Instead of exceptions directly from halite or defuse, the bundle will throw a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\UnableToEncryptException` or a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\UnableToDecryptException`, which both extend `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException`.
+The bundle will now throw a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException` in case something goes wrong when encrypting/decrypting

+This is optional in v5.5, but required for v6.0.

+You can opt in to this **on v5.5** by setting `doctrine_encrypt.wrap_exceptions` to true

 # Upgrading to 6.0 (not released yet)
 ## Breaking changes
-### Bundle-specific exceptions
-* Instead of exceptions directly from halite or defuse, the bundle will throw a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\UnableToEncryptException` or a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\UnableToDecryptException`, which both extend `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException`.
-* The bundle will now throw a `\DoctrineEncryptBundle\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException` in case something goes wrong when encrypting/decrypting
+* The library will throw bundle-specific exceptions
-* **On 5.5** You can opt in to this by setting `doctrine_encrypt.wrap_exceptions` to true
+* The library will use namespace `\DoctrineEncryptBundle\DoctrineEncryptBundle`, service-prefix `doctrine_encrypt` and config-namespace `doctrine_encrypt`.